OrdnanceSurvey/openspace-android-sdk/README.md

 ### Offline databases

-These offline databases are extensions to the openspace-android-sdk and can replace online access or supplement it, they can help your application overcome network coverage issues and continue to function wherever your customers are located.
+These offline databases are extensions to the openspace-android-sdk and can replace online access or supplement it.
+They can help your application overcome network coverage issues and continue to function wherever your customers are located.

 For more information please refer to specific documentation.